FrankSzendzielarz/AlgorandVisualStudio/ProjectTemplates/MAUI.md

 # Algorand MAUI Solution

-This guide shows how to use the Algorand Console App template.
+This guide shows how to use the Algorand MAUI template.

 ## Create the project